ultimecreation/Projet5-Testez-une-application-full-stack-springboot-angular/README.md

 ## Local project setup

+### Setup Mysql and PhpMyAdmin

+- You can follow this [tutorial](https://openclassrooms.com/fr/courses/6971126-implementez-vos-bases-de-donnees-relationnelles-avec-sql)
+- You can also use [Xampp to get mysql and phpMyAdmin easily](https://www.apachefriends.org/)
+- Or, if you have Docker installed on your machine, you can follow this 5 min [tutorial](https://tecadmin.net/docker-compose-for-mysql-with-phpmyadmin/)

+Note : Feel free to update the backend environment file at `back/src/main/resources/application.properties`

 ### frontend

 - Clone this repository on your local machine
 - Navigate to your `front` folder and run the command `npm install` in your integrated terminal